 Ashoka is an important Ayurvedic herb used mainly in bleeding gynaecological conditions.
-The word “Shoka” means grief and word “Ashoka” means that relieves pain and grief of women.
-Master Charak has classified Ashoka under astringent tasting group of herbs.
+The word “Shoka” means grief and the word “Ashoka” means that relieves pain and grief of women.
+Master Charak has classified Ashoka under an astringent tasting group of herbs.
 It balances Kapha and Pitta.
-It is coolant, absorbent, natural detoxifier, relieves growth and useful in bleeding disorders.
+It is coolant, absorbent, a natural detoxifier, relieves growth and useful in bleeding disorders.

 2. Lodhra (Symplocus racemosa)

 Lodhra is a very important Ayurvedic herb which is used mainly for bleeding disorders.
 Its references are found since the time of Sushruta.
 Due to its astringent and bitter tastes, it balances Kapha and Pitta.
 Its decoction is given in a dose of 50-60 ml to treat uterine bleeding disorders.
 It is considered as a uterine tonic.

 Shatavari acts as an excellent tonic for women.
 It also calms the mind, induces sleep and much more.
 It balances Vata and Pitta doshas in the body.
 It has cold potency.
 It is quite useful in bleeding disorders like – endometriosis.
 Improves nourishment in females.
 Anti-inflammatory thus helps in reducing swelling caused due to endometriosis, and balances the hormones.

 Turmeric is one of the most effective anti-inflammatory herbs.
 It helps in reducing the inflammation and pain without any side effects.
 Turmeric is an analgesic herb also.
 It also helps to improve the blood circulation.